rricharz/Tek4010/README.md

 Because tek4010 pipes from stdout of that program and into stdin of that program, some programs will not work.

-The emulator uses "rsh",
+The emulator uses "rsh", because historical Unix systems do not support the secure ssh, and because ssh does not allow using a virtual emulator such as tek4010 for security reasons.
-because historical Unix systems do not support the secure ssh, and because ssh does not allow using a virtual emulator such as tek4010.
 You need therefore to install rsh on the Raspberry Pi running the tek4010 emulator:

 	sudo apt-get install rsh-client